 Most WordPress performance plugins will help you do this effortlessly.
 One popular option is the free Autoptimize plugin, which at the time of this writing, has over 1+ million active installations.

 If you’re a Kinsta customer, you don’t have to worry about installing a third-party plugin to take advantage of code minification.
 You can do the same straight from your MyKinsta dashboard.

 This minification occurs on Cloudflare’s edge network, which also powers Kinsta CDN.
 It’s even cached there as well.
-As Cloudflare takes care of code minification on their end and serves those files to visitors from the nearest edge servers, it frees up your server resources.
+Cloudflare takes care of code minification on its end and serves those files to visitors from the nearest edge servers, freeing up your site’s server resources — crucial for sites with high traffic or unexpected peak traffic.
 Read our code minification documentation for more information.